starkville-tech-meetup/starkville-tech-meetup.github.io/README.md

-# Starkville Tech Meetup
+# Tech Connect GTR
-Docsify site
+Website using Docsify to show info relevant to the Tech Connect GTR group.
+Info includes meeting times, RSVP forms, any public data we release, media, etc.

-To keep information centralized and accessible to attendees, past and future!
+Goal: to keep information centralized and accessible to attendees/members, past and future!